mmanela/PsAzureDevOps/readme.md

-PsVso
+PsVsts
 =======
-PsVso provides a suite of PowerShell functions that help automate interaction with VisualStudio Online.
+PsVsts provides a suite of PowerShell functions that help automate interaction with VisualStudio Online.

 Install
 ----